samjulien/blog/_posts/2018-06-14-using-m2m-authorization.markdown

 When systems become big, automation starts to make more and more sense.
 Many tasks that are repetitive, but that still require an administrator to supervise them, start to become scripts.
 These scripts are run when administrators need to run them.
 Since these scripts interact with sensitive parts of a company's architecture, they usually have some sort of protection.
 In these cases, administrators may choose to create CLI apps that have the necessary rights to perform the actions, but that are only available in certain computers, like their own, or in mainframes.
 In these cases, the client credentials grant also makes sense.
 These CLI apps are trusted, but they also need access to sensitive parts of a system.
 Protecting access to sensitive parts of the system by requiring the client ID and client secret can be a solution.

 ## Code Example: Gift Deliveries App
-If you are interested in seeing code that can apply to a real world scenario, we have a sample app just for that purpose.
+If you are interested in seeing code that can apply to a real-world scenario, we have a sample app just for that purpose.
 The [Gift Deliveries app](https://github.com/auth0-samples/auth0-api-auth-samples/tree/master/machine-to-machine) shows how two backend services from the same company can interact securely with the use of the client credentials grant.

 In this app, one service, the [World Mappers API](https://github.com/auth0-samples/auth0-api-auth-samples/tree/master/machine-to-machine/worldmappers-api-nodejs) exposes an API that can be used to find coordinates, addresses, and directions; while another service, the [Gift Deliveries Service](https://github.com/auth0-samples/auth0-api-auth-samples/tree/master/machine-to-machine/giftdeliveries-nodejs), uses the `World Mappers API` to get directions from one point to the destination address (to send a gift).